Scene-aware Unity Save system

 }

 Any implementing class must expose a unique identifier, often it suffices to return a constant name of the component's class.
-If multiple instances of the component are in the same scope however, a string text field should be exposed in the editor to be manually altered.
-This would benefit from an editor extension which automatically checks for colliding unique IDs, if collisions end up happening often.
+If multiple instances of the component are in the same scope, however, a string text field should be exposed in the editor to be manually altered.
+This would benefit from an editor extension that automatically checks for colliding unique IDs if collisions end up happening often.

 Wrapping It Up